Marriage License Application Requirements

-$100 cash or $103 if paid by debit or credit card at the time of application.
+Due at the time of the application $100 cash or $103 if paying by debit or credit card.
+NO CHECKS.

 Both applicants must show an acceptable photo ID at the time of application.
 ONLY current unexpired and valid identification will be accepted.